Chapter 3: Pages App

 ----------------------------------------------------------------------

-Ran 8 tests in 0.009s
+Ran 8 tests in 0.006s

 OK

-each time for all eight tests.
-Generally it is a good idea to abide by the concept of DRY (Don’t Repeat Yourself) coding, but unit tests work best when they are self contained and extremely verbose.
-As a test suite expands, for performance reasons it might make more sense to combine multiple assertions into a smaller number of test but that is an advanced–and often subjective–topic beyond the scope of this book.
+Experienced programmers may look at our testing code and note that there is a lot of repetition.
+For example, we set the response each time for all eight tests.
+Generally, it is a good idea to abide by DRY (Don’t Repeat Yourself) coding, but unit tests work best when they are self-contained and highly verbose.
+As a test suite expands, for performance reasons, it might make more sense to combine multiple assertions into a smaller number of tests, but that is an advanced–and often subjective–topic beyond the scope of this book.

 We’ll do much more with testing in the future, especially once we start working with databases.
-For now, it’s important to see how easy and important it is to add tests each and every time we add new functionality to our Django project.
+For now, it’s important to see how easy and important it is to add tests every time we add new functionality to our Django project.

 Git and GitHub

-It’s time to track our changes with Git and push them up to GitHub.
+It’s time to track our changes with Git and push them to GitHub.
 We’ll start by initializing our directory and checking the status of our changes.

-(.venv) > git init
+(.venv) $ git init

-Use git status
+(.venv) $ git status

-directory with our virtual environment is included?
+Use git status to see all our code changes.
+Notice that the .venv directory with our virtual environment is included?
 We don’t want that.
-In your text editor create a new hidden file, .gitignore
+In your text editor create a new hidden file, .gitignore, so we can specify what Git will not track.

 .venv/